t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 Client:
 : A node that sends requests to servers and receives responses.
-In RESTful IoT systems it's common for nodes to have more than one role (e.g., both server and client; see {{sec-architecture}}).
+In RESTful IoT systems it is common for nodes to have more than one role (i.e., to be both server and client; see {{sec-architecture}}).

 Client State:
 : The state kept by a client between requests.